 Laboratory buildings, and specifically the many electrical appliances in them, are usually extremely energy hungry.
 Sustainability and maximizing ways to reduce energy consumption were key in the design and construction of the building.
 For this reason, the plant has been located on a mezzanine level between the laboratory areas on the ground and first floors to maximise efficiencies within these heavily serviced spaces.
 Other features include daylight linking of light, heat recovery, rainwater harvesting, solar panels, and ground source heat pumps.

-The building is part of the Edinburgh Bioquarter development at Little France.
+The building is based in the Edinburgh Bioquarter development at Little France.
 This location, combining the Royal Infirmary of Edinburgh, a large teaching and research hospital and major clinical trials hub, the University of Edinburgh’s world-renowned medical school and bespoke biomedical research and development facilities all on one site, provides a unique operating environment with substantial collaborative opportunities - both with academia and industry.

 - Images of the building on our Flickr channel